Alpha 981 > PrintBlog (fr-FR)

 news@alphagalileo.org

-As usual, if you have any questions or feedback, please don’t hesitate to contact us at news@alphagalileo.org.
+As the year comes to a close, we’d like to wish all our users Happy Holidays!
+If you have any questions or feedback, please contact us at news@alphagalileo.org

 We hope you enjoy this issue!